Ktor 3.0.1 Help

 Configure Docker

-To dockerize the application, create the Dockerfile in the root of the project and insert the following content:
+To dockerize the application, create a new Dockerfile in the root directory of the project and insert the following content:

 Configure Docker Compose

-Create the docker-compose.yml in the root of the project and add the following content:
+In the root directory of the project, create a new docker-compose.yml file and add the following content:

 • The web service is used to run the Ktor application packaged inside the image.

-• The db service uses the postgres image to create the ktorjournal database for storing articles of our journal.
+• The db service uses the postgres image to create the ktor_tutorial_db database for storing tasks.

 Build and run services

-1. Before running docker compose up, create a fat JAR containing a Ktor application:
+1. Run the following command to create the fat JAR containing your Ktor application: